Ducz0r/boot2docker-rails-script/README.md

 - If you see temporary _.unison_ files in your project folder (from Windows host), following approaches might work:
   - unmark your project folder (and subfolders) on Windows host as read-only.
+- If you are getting out of of disk space errors inside your Docker containers, it means that boot2docker virtual machine is full.
+Run `wmake.sh cclean` to remove all stopped images and free disk space.